ernestyalumni/HrdwCCppCUDA/Cpp14/Strou/except_13/README.md

   - *Resource Acquisition Is Initialization (RAII)* Both exception-safety guarantees and RAII depend on specification of *invariants*.

+## Exceptions

+cf. pp. 344, 13.1.1 Exceptions Ch.
+13 **Exception Handling** by Bjarne Stroustrup, **The C++ Programming Language**, *4th Ed.*.

+*exception* - help get information from point where error is detected to a point where it can be handled.
+- function that can't cope with a problem *throws* an exception, hoping that its (direct or indirect) caller can handle the problem.
+- function that wants to handle a kind of problem indicates that by *catch*ing corresponding exception

+A called function can't just return with an indication that an error happened;
+- if program is to continue working (and not just print an error message and terminate), returning function must leave program in a good state and not leak any resources.

+An exception is an object `throw` to represent occurrence of an error.
+* It can be any type that can be copied, but it's strongly recommended to use only user-defined types specifically defined for that purpose.

 cf. pp. 348, 13.1.4.2 Exceptions That Are Not Errors, Ch.
 13 **Exception Handling** by Bjarne Stroustrup, **The C++ Programming Language**, *4th Ed.*.

 Think of an exception as meaning "some part of the system couldn't do what it was asked to do"

+Exception `throw`s should be infrequent compared to function calls or structure of the system.

 When at all possible, stick to the "exception handling is error handling" view.
 When this is done, code is clearly separated into 2 categories: ordinary code and error-handling code.